“I need help” was what I said when my friend answered his phone on Christmas Eve. Without skipping a beat, he replied, “OK. What can I do?“

 I wasn’t panicked yet.
 Worse things have happened.

 This was when I called my friend Craig.
-He’s a handy. level-headed guy.
+He’s a skilled DIYer and a level-headed guy.
 I figured I should run my plan by him.
 He asked me a few questions and complimented me on my actions and my plan.
-He told me I should call back and get on the schedule for the Monday repair appointment.
-Then he told me to run out to Lowes or Home Depot before they close for Christmas and buy 3 space heaters.
+He told me I should call back and get on the schedule for the repair appointment in 2 days just in case.
+Then he told me to run out to Lowes or Home Depot before they close and buy 3 space heaters.
 He said I could manage to keep myself, the dogs and the house warm enough with them.
 The last thing he told me was, “You called the the wrong guy.
 I don’t know anything about furnace repair.
 You should call Bruce.
 If there is any kind of DIY fix, Bruce will know what to do.”

 I saw that Home Depot was open for a few more hours, so I called Bruce.
 He and I had just spoken that morning before I realized I had a problem.
-We had caught up on our usual once a month call and wishing each other Merry Christmas so he probably thought I was only calling to mention something I had forgotten.
+We had caught up on our usual once-a-month call and wishing each other Merry Christmas so he probably thought I was only calling to mention something I had forgotten.
 My call went to voicemail.
-I knew Bruce was preparing for a family Christmas dinner and figured I wouldn’t reach him.
+I knew Bruce was preparing for a big family Christmas dinner and had his hands full.

 I sent this text: “I need your help.
-I have a heater problem.”
+I have a furnace problem.”

 Immediately he called back.